Open-Models/Base/contenu/methode/regle-2.md

-Modèles ouverts, règle n°2 : Travailler et communiquer publiquement
+## Règle n°2 : Travailler et communiquer publiquement

 La transparence devient la règle et non l'exception.
 Dit autrement par Karl Fogel dans 'Producing Open Source Software' : "If there's no reason for it to be private, it should be public."